Table of Contents[Hide][Show]

 The Truth About Sugar: Not so Sweet!

-Experts now agree that a lot of our health problems around the globe are due to excessive sugar intake.
+There is a lot of data showing our health problems in Australia and around the globe are due to excessive sugar intake.
 The World Health Organisation recommends people eat no more than 25 g or 6 teaspoons of ‘added’ sugar per day.

 Sugar is hidden in almost all processed foods, with a whopping 77% of grocery store items containing some kind of added sugar.
 Sugar and sweeteners can appear on food labels as one of the 59 different names listed below!

-Since white table sugar (sucrose) contains 13 g of carbs per tablespoon, you’ll want to steer clear of it (and the other sweeteners on that list) as often as you can.
+Since white table sugar (sucrose) contains 13 g of carbs per tablespoon, you’ll want to steer clear of it as often as you can.
+Many other forms of sugar are best avoided as well.

 Here are some sugarless options to consider.